Categories

 Green-Tinted Glass vs. Clear Glass: Which is Better for Energy Efficiency?

-With rising energy costs and growing concerns about environmental degradation, prioritising energy efficiency is no longer a choice but a necessity.
+With rising energy costs and growing concerns about environmental degradation, prioritising energy efficiency is no longer optional – it is a necessity.

-While every building component plays a crucial role in this, glass serves as a key factor in reducing energy consumption and crafting more eco-friendly spaces.
+While every building component plays a crucial role, glass is a key factor in reducing energy consumption and creating more eco-friendly spaces.

-This blog will compare two popular glass options, green-tinted glass and clear glass, with a primary focus on their energy efficiency, helping you narrow down your search for energy-efficient glass.
+This blog compares two popular glass options – green-tinted glass and clear glass – with a focus on their energy efficiency, helping you make an informed choice for energy-efficient glass.

 Green-Tinted Glass: A Solar Control Solution

-Green-tinted glass is a specialised glass solution that is manufactured by adding specific metal oxides to the raw material.
+Green-tinted glass is a specialised glass solution manufactured by adding specific metal oxides to the raw material.
 This addition imparts a tint to the glass while enhancing its heat-absorbing properties.

-The resulting green-tinted glass, therefore, absorbs around 30% to 45% of solar heat (depending on tint and thickness), significantly decreasing the amount of solar radiation that enters a building and making the structure highly energy-efficient and environmentally friendly.
+The resulting green-tinted glass absorbs around 30% to 45% of solar heat (depending on tint and thickness), significantly reducing the amount of solar radiation that enters a building and making the structure more energy-efficient and environmentally friendly.

 This offers several benefits, including: